A Distributed Optimization Framework to Regulate the Electricity Consumption of a Residential Neighborhood with Renewables: Experiments

-\cmmnt{Based on Figure \ref{fig_opt_gap}, algorithms that can provide a solution within the time limit are the distributed algorithms utilizing the column removal idea.
-Although the pseudogaps of the other three approaches are relatively smaller, these approaches cannot be utilized when the community consists of more than $3000$ homes.
-On the contrary, our distributed heuristic optimization framework can efficiently solve the problem even if the community size is huge.
-Moreover, the pseudogaps of our algorithms are always less than 0.01 according to Figure \ref{fig_opt_gap}.
-Therefore, we can conclude that the proposed distributed optimization framework can provide reasonably good solutions in significantly less amount of time compared to other alternatives.}
+Based on Figure \ref{fig_opt_gap}, our distributed heuristic optimization framework provides the smallest optimality gap when all of the columns are maintained, which is expected as the algorithm has more flexibility to solve the RMP in the last step.
+However, similar to Gurobi, this version of our algorithm is not practical as it cannot provide the solution within the desired time limit.
+On the other hand, our distributed heuristic optimization framework can efficiently solve the problem even if the community size is huge by utilizing the column removal idea, and the pseudogaps of these algorithms are always less than 0.01 according to Figure \ref{fig_opt_gap}.
+Therefore, we can conclude that the proposed distributed optimization framework can provide reasonably good solutions in significantly less amount of time.